gvwilson/thirdbit/src/fiction/eimin/index.md

 Yassen splashed some of the alcohol on the rag, then cursed.
 "Didn't bring any matches."

-I had some, wrapped in waxed paper in my *deel*, along with a sewing needle and a toothpick.
+I had some, wrapped in waxed paper in my deel, along with a sewing needle and a toothpick.
 A scratch and a touch later,
 the rag on the arrow was alight.